 This is the heart of “predictive marketing”, which has an absolutely central role in the Sport Industry.

 Consider this data from the USA: 97% of Major League Baseball teams are using predictive marketing.
-80% of NBA teams (the National Basketball League) do the same (for this data, and for an in-depth look at the world of American football, see here).
+80% of NBA teams (the National Basketball League) do the same.

 Beyond Big Data, there is personalization